 About 10 to 15% of patients have no pain and present with symptoms of malabsorption.
 Clinical manifestations of pancreatic insufficiency include flatulence, abdominal distention, steatorrhea, undernutrition, weight loss, and fatigue.

 Diagnosis of chronic pancreatitis can be difficult because amylase and lipase levels are frequently normal secondary to significant loss of pancreatic function.
 Diagnosis relies on clinical assessment, imaging studies, and pancreatic function tests.

-In a patient with a typical history of alcohol abuse and recurrent episodes of acute pancreatitis, detection of pancreatic calcification on plain x-ray of the abdomen may be sufficient.
+In a patient with a typical history of heavy alcohol consumption and recurrent episodes of acute pancreatitis, detection of pancreatic calcification on plain x-ray of the abdomen may be sufficient.
 However, such calcifications typically occur late in the disease and then are visible in only about 30% of patients.
-CT can also be used in patients with a history of alcohol abuse and in whom plain x-rays are not diagnostic.
+CT can also be used in patients with a history of heavy alcohol consumption and in whom plain x-rays are not diagnostic.